Latte Tags

 </span>

-A variant with a condition in the end tag corresponds to the do-while loop in PHP:
+A variant with a condition in the closing tag is also possible, corresponding to the do-while loop in PHP:

 {while}